suwebdev/wats-lab-faq/migrate-vue-2-code-from-vue-cli-2-to-vue-cli-3.md

 Migrate Code

 The new file structure that CLI 3 is looking for is shown in the picture below.
+Your goal will be to migrate your file structure to this new structure.